icantrell/assorted-algorithms/README.md

 About half of the algorithms are made completely from my own inspiration and the other half are algorithms that I learned from sources such as wikipedia.

+Some also have their own more fully developed repos including Baum-Welch algorithm, which is now in Natural-Language-Processing.

 The start and end dates of each project are in the readme files.